Egland Haxho

 Egland Haxho (also spelled Eglant, born 10 November 1988) is an Albanian football player who plays as a goalkeeper for FC Prishtina in the Football Superleague of Kosovo.

 Club career

 He joined newly promoted Albanian Superliga side Tërbuni Pukë ahead of the club's debut season in the top flight.
+On 4 July 2019, Haxho joined Prishtina of the Football Superleague of Kosovo.